glauberdmo/desafios/crawlers/README.md

 ## 📝 Description

-This application creates a telegram bot who scrap subredddits fetching threads with too many upvotes.</br>
+This application creates a telegram bot who scrap subredddits, fetching threads with more than 5k upvotes.</br>
 This app is part of a challenge proposed by Id Wall</br></br>

 <center><table class="center" border="0" style="border: 1px solid transparent">